viccon/sturdyc/README.md

 as it has gone out to an underlying data source and refreshed them.
 Therefore, I'd advice you to use the configuration above with short TTLs for the distributed storage, or things might get too stale.
-I mostly think it's useful if you're consuming data sources that don't handle bursts from new containers very well.
+I mostly think it's useful if you're consuming data sources that are rate limited or don't handle brief bursts from new containers very well.

 I've included an example to showcase this functionality [here.](https://github.com/viccon/sturdyc/tree/main/examples/distribution)